Marketing lessons (Taylor’s Version): What each era taught us about marketing

 Taylor Swift exhibited the power of having a strong voice and using it to speak up during the Speak Now era.
 This can be a valuable lesson for marketers, reminding them of the importance of using their brand voice to speak authentically.
 For instance, Taylor wrote every song on the Speak Now album herself, proving her skill as a songwriter and lyrical mastermind.
 This was especially huge given the infamous moment a year prior at the VMAs with Kayne West storming the stage as she accepted her award, arguing that she didn’t deserve it.

-Long before her album “Red” came along Taylor used storytelling to create a connection with her audience, but this is when she really took it to the next level.
+Long before her album Red came along, Taylor knew how to use storytelling to connect with her audience all too well, but this is when she really took it to the next level.
 The Red era teaches marketers about the significance of emotion and storytelling in marketing campaigns.
 The album focused heavily on the complex emotions from a tumultuous relationship, associating the color red to her feelings and using it as a metaphor for self-empowerment and healing.
 Taylor Swift's ability to evoke powerful emotions through her storytelling resonated deeply with her fans… they could literally feel the color red.

 Consider developing compelling visuals and relatable characters that tie back to your brand and your messaging.
-Tell stories that evoke emotions and resonate with your target audience on a deeper level, so when they see your logo or hear a certain jingle they can’t help but think of you.
-Effective marketing goes beyond product features, so lean into the power of genuine emotion and storytelling to captivate and engage your audience.
+Tell stories that evoke emotions and resonate with your target audience on a deeper level, so when they see your logo or hear a certain jingle, they can’t help but think of you.
+Effective marketing goes beyond product features, so lean into the power of genuine emotion, storytelling, and most importantly branding to captivate and engage your audience.
 Make your mark.

 5. Excite and delight your audience. 📸